 Mostly, it's because many drivers don't have insurance policies in their own names -- teenagers, for example.
 A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if any driver of the car is at fault for injuries or property damage.

-Here's a rundown on which types of car insurance coverage follow your car and which follow you as a driver, so you won't be left wondering, “If someone borrows my car, are they covered under my auto insurance?"
+Here's a rundown on which types of car insurance coverage follow your car and which follow you as a driver, so you won't be left wondering, “If someone borrows my car, is he or she covered under my auto insurance?"

 Liability coverages follow the car